openwallet-foundation/owl-agent-test-harness/README.md

   - [4. `./manage` Script Integration](#4-manage-script-integration)
 - [Behave in the Aries Test Framework](#behave-in-the-aries-test-framework)
 - [Running Locally (Bare Metal) - NOT RECOMMENDED](#running-locally-bare-metal---not-recommended)

+## Test Script Guidelines

+Test scripts are written in the Gherkin language, using the python Behave framework.

+Guidelines for writing test scripts are located [here](./TEST_DEV_GUIDE.md).

 ## Aries Agent Backchannels